![]() |

 Overton Hygienic Building at 3619-3627 South State Street, Chicago, Illinois. |

-The Chicago Bee Newspaper and Chicago Sunday Bee, a weekly newspaper operated by predominantly female staff.
+The Chicago Bee Newspaper and Chicago Sunday Bee are weekly newspapers operated by predominantly female staff.
 (1926–1946)

 Overton founded the Bee in 1926.
 The Chicago Bee was a weekly newspaper for Blackscompeted with the "Chicago Defender," then the largest black-owned newspaper in the United States.
 The newspaper was unusual because one of its managing editors was a woman, Olive M. Diggs.

-In 1929 Overton hired Southside architect Z. Erol Smith, to design a new building for the newspaper’s operations and eventually his manufacturing business.
-The three-story, nearly block-long Art-Deco edifice was completed in 1929 at a cost of $200,000 and named the Chicago Bee Building, located at 3647 South State Street.
+In 1929, Overton hired Southside architect Z. Erol Smith to design a new building for the newspaper's operations and, eventually, his manufacturing business.
+The three-story, nearly block-long Art-Deco edifice was completed in 1929 for $200,000 and named the Chicago Bee Building at 3647 South State Street.

 The Chicago Bee Newspaper building is an Art Deco structure that stands as a beautiful icon of the Bronzeville neighborhood in the Douglas community of Chicago. |

-In order to accomplish this aim, Overton hired Chandler Owen, cofounder of the socialist publication "The Messenger" as the newspaper’s managing editor.
-Owen and Overton clashed over politics but Bee’s owner recognized his managing editors' remarkable newspaper skills and instincts.
-It should also be noted that for most of the years of its existence during the Great Depression and World War II, the paper was mostly staffed by women.
+To accomplish this aim, Overton hired Chandler Owen, cofounder of the socialist publication "The Messenger," as the newspaper's managing editor.
+Owen and Overton clashed over politics, but Bee's owner recognized his managing editors' remarkable newspaper skills and instincts.
+It should also be noted that for most of its existence, during the Great Depression and World War II, the paper was staffed mainly by women.

-Despite his grand desires, Overton’s Chicago Bee never took off as he had hoped.
-It achieved a readership of only about 50,000 at its peak in the mid-1930s, far less than it rival, the Chicago Defender.
-Moreover, the Great Depression took a toll on many of Overton’s other businesses which closed because of the economic downturn.
-Their failure indirectly starved the newspaper for vital capital it needed to expand.
-Although not directly related to the decline of the Bee, the black business center of Chicago moved to 47th and South Parkway by World War II and the Bee and its building were no longer viewed as symbols of the possibility of black capitalism.
-Overton managed to keep the Chicago Bee running until his death in 1946.
+Despite his grand desires, Overton's Chicago Bee never took off as he had hoped.
+It achieved a readership of only about 50,000 at its peak in the mid-1930s, far less than its rival, the Chicago Defender.
+Moreover, the Great Depression took a toll on many of Overton's other businesses, which closed because of the economic downturn.
+Their failure indirectly starved the newspaper of vital capital it needed to expand.
+Although not directly related to the decline of the Bee, the black business center of Chicago moved to 47th and South Parkway by World War II, and the Bee and its building were no longer viewed as symbols of the possibility of black capitalism.
+Overton managed to keep the Chicago Bee running until he died in 1946.

-The three-story Chicago Bee building was one of the most picturesque in the neighborhood being designed in the Art Deco style of the 1920s.
-All of Overton's enterprises shared this building until the early 1940s when the newspaper went out of business.
+The three-story Chicago Bee building was one of the most picturesque in the neighborhood, designed in the Art Deco style of the 1920s.
+Overton's enterprises shared this building until the early 1940s when the newspaper went out of Business.
 The cosmetics firm continued to occupy the building until the early 1980s.
-The building originally had upper-floor apartments.
-It also housed the offices of the Douglass National Bank and the Overton Hygienic Company, during the 1930s.
-The Overton Hygienic Company was nationally well known as a cosmetics firm for Negroes.
+The building initially had upper-floor apartments.
+It also housed the offices of the Douglass National Bank and the Overton Hygienic Company during the 1930s.
+The Overton Hygienic Company was nationally well-known as a cosmetics firm for Negroes.

-Overton Hygienic went out of business in the early 1980s.
-In the mid-1990s, the City of Chicago purchased the building and it is now the Chicago Bee Branch of the Chicago Public Library system.
-The building is listed on the National Register of Historic Places on September 9, 1998.
+Overton Hygienic went out of Business in the early 1980s.
+In the mid-1990s, the City of Chicago purchased the building, now the Chicago Bee Branch of the Chicago Public Library system.
+The building was listed on the National Register of Historic Places on September 9, 1998.

 No comments: